-As a biology major, Christina loves exploring the sciences and applying them to everyday life.
+As a biologist, Christina loves exploring the sciences and applying them to everyday life.

 Community Ecology Models: Gleason vs Clements